BAkinmarin/the-cleaning-hack-calculator/README.md

 ### Features left to implement

-- Functionality to prompt user re-entry specifically for data input which fails validation.
+- Functionality to prompt the user to re-enter only the specific data that fails validation.

-- Functionality to accept only UK numbers as valid input.
+- Functionality to accept only UK numbers as valid.

 <a name="tech"></a>